 Note: This binary metric considers the presence or absence of Early Childhood Education (ECE) programs required to have healthy eating policies and Physical Education requirements for elementary, middle and high school. - Schools Meeting Nutrition Standards: Full Weight (~2.86 Points)

-Note: This metric measures 1) the share of eligible school districts adopting the Community Eligibility Provision Take-Up, 2) the share of certified school food authorities and 3) the School Breakfast Program schools as % of National School Lunch Program schools. - Presence of Obesity-Related State Initiatives: Full Weight (~2.86 Points)
+Note: This metric measures 1) the share of eligible school districts adopting the Community Eligibility Provision Take-Up, 2) the share of certified school food authorities and 3) the share of children in the School Lunch Program that are also in the School Breakfast Program. - Presence of Obesity-Related State Initiatives: Full Weight (~2.86 Points)

 Note: This metric measures the share of children aged 1 to 17 who live near a park/playground and recreation/community center.